mtribaldos/ansible-for-pythonistas-talk/PITCHME.md

 ## Ad-hoc tasks

-- Uses the *ansible* command
+- **ansible** command
-- ...
+- Useful, but... only for putting out fires!

 ---

 ## Roles

 - More structured playbooks
+- More abstracted, more reusable code
 - ...

 ---